 It is challenging to pick which is more cost-efficient between campervanning and road trips.

 While campervanning, you only have to spend money on gas and food while on the road.
 However, the cost of getting and setting up a campervan can be pretty high.
-Getting all the necessary items, installing them, and fully furnishing the campervan can be pretty pricy.
+Getting all the necessary items, installing them, and fully furnishing the campervan can be pretty expensive.
 Although you can rent a campervan, it can still be quite expensive unless you rent from a friend.

 Gas conservation is also essential in campervanning.
 It would be inconvenient to make endless pit stops to get gas for your cooker while on the road.